Kiso Valley

 in Tsumago: Fuzoku Emaki Gyoretsu Parade (23rd)

-Local people wearing costumes from the late Edo-period (Bunka-Bunsei 19th century) during this big parade.
+Local people wearing costumes from the late Edo period (Bunka-Bunsei 19th century) during this big parade.

 in Magome: Shukuba Matsuri (23rd)

-The parade with traditional costumes is the highlight of the Magome-juku post town festival.
+The parade with traditional costumes is the highlight of the Magome-juku post-town festival.

-Where to stay near Kiso Valley?
+Where to stay near Narai in Kiso Valley?

-Hotels and Ryokans near Kiso Valley
+Hotels and Ryokans (near Narai) in Kiso Valley

 My 100 Best Moments in Japan